 What is bargello quilting?

 By definition, a bargello quilt is one that is made of strips of fabric sewn together to create movement.
-These patterns are very suitable for beginning quilters.
+These patterns look complicated, but they're very suitable for beginning quilters.
 If you can sew a straight seam, you can do this!
 Even though there are so many curves and shapes featured on the quilt, there is no curved piecing whatsoever.
 More advanced quilters find enjoyment with quilting bargello as well with the simple yet creative piecework and color play.

 The key to bargello quilting is fabric color and print.

-All ranges of color are used, from light to dark.
-When choosing colors, there are many choices.
+All ranges of color are used, from light to dark, which mean you have lots of choices.
 A common option is a variety of shades in a single color family for a monochromatic quilt.
 Another common option is two complementary colors.
-Small printed fabrics tend to be preferable.
-If you love batiks, this quilt is for you!
-Batiks work perfectly for these designs.
+Small printed fabrics tend to be preferable (perfect for those who love batiks!).

 Bargello quilts are made in a unique way.